CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-pom-deliveries-logfile.md

 # Delivery Record Information

-Every mail sent via Publisher that is delivered is logged in the pom-deliveries log files.
+Every mail sent via Publisher that is delivered is logged in the "pom-deliveries" log files.
+One record represents one single message delivered to a destination.
 You can download the content of these files in CSV, JSON, and XML format using the [REST logfiles API](rest-get-logfiles), or the dashboard.
 These log files contain the following data in the respective order: